sawall/whatisyourexcuse/README.md

 in `python`.
 It requires a CSV file to reference data and images in order to build out all of the site pages.

+Meme images should be placed in /static/memes.
+Open Graph letterboxed versions of the images should be generated in the same directory; e.g., use this command in `zsh`:

+> for file in ./**/*(.); convert $file:t -resize 1200x630 -gravity center -background "rgb(255,255,255)" -extent 1200x630 $file:t:r_og.$file:e

 The initial rev of the site was built using anchor tags and dynamic loading, but unfortunately Facebook and Twitter don't play nicely with anchors.
 Not wanting to abuse query strings led us to the current multi-page solution.
 However, further research shows